 The pilot would attempt to navigate around a low pressure system over the Indian Ocean, which made the duration of the crossing difficult to predict, Oscar said.

-"The last leg across the Indian Ocean will be very difficult," Oscar said, because of the weather and challenges in steering a balloon at the mercy of winds toward Australia.
+"The last leg across the Indian Ocean will be very difficult," Oscar said, because of the weather system and challenges in steering a balloon at the mercy of winds toward Australia.